Thursday, September 26, 2024

 This morning we joined 50 other people for a tour of Blarney Castle and the Blarney Woolen Mills’ shop filled with Irish items.
 The brisk cold was not going to stop us.

 Ringaskiddy is a commercial port, but the usual port, Cobh, was already taken.
-Cobh is pronounced like Cope.
+Cobh is pronounced like Cove.
 We are in County Cork, which is one place my long long ago ancestors lived, I believe.

 Cork (Irish: Corcaigh) is the third largest city in Ireland, the county town of County Cork.
 The city’s population is about 224,004.